 Odorless and colorless gel that most say provides instant comfort.
 Unlike the Benadryl cream version and some other products on the market, this doesn't stain clothing or flake off.
 Also works for eczema.

 A few think the bottle is too large.
 Some say the gel consistency is too watery.

-Provides relief not just from mosquito bites, but also poison ivy, oak, and sumac rashes.
-Four different varieties including a pen, gel, cream, and an all-natural option.
+Provides relief not just from mosquito bites, but also from poison ivy, oak, and sumac rashes.
+Four different varieties include a pen, gel, cream, and an all-natural option.
 Itch relief usually lasts a few hours, especially if applied right after getting bitten by a bug.

 Some are disappointed that ammonia is an inactive ingredient.

 An organic lover's dream.
 This relieves pain and irritation without creams, gels, or chemicals.
 Works on all kinds of bug bites, including those from bed bugs, mosquitoes, bees, wasps, and biting ants.
 Reusable as long as you wash it properly.

 Works best within 12 hours of being bitten, but worth a try if a day has passed.